openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/posteriorCingulateCortex
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Posterior cingulate cortex' is a regional part of brain.
-It is part of the cingulate cortex.
+   :definition: Is a regional part of brain.
+Is part of the cingulate cortex. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0022353) ('is_a' and 'relationship')]
    :description: Component of the cingulate cortex.
 The rostral and caudal extent were the caudal anterior and the isthmus divisions of the cingulate cortex respectively.
-The medial and lateral boundaries were the corpus callosum and as the superior frontal gyrus and/or paracentral lobule respectively (Christine Fennema-Notestine).
+The medial and lateral boundaries were the corpus callosum and as the superior frontal gyrus and/or paracentral lobule respectively (Christine Fennema-Notestine). [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0022353)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0109087
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0022353#posterior-cingulate-cortex-1
    :name: posterior cingulate cortex